Abe, Mattis reaffirm ties on defense | The Japan Times

 Article 5 of the Japan-U.S. security treaty obliges Japan and the United States to jointly defend a Japan-administered area should it be attacked by a third country.

-Japan has endeavored to have the Trump administration reaffirm that commitment to deter any military attempt by China to seize the uninhabited islets.
-According to NHK, Mattis reassured Abe that Article 5 would be applied to the Senkakus.
+Japan has endeavored to have the Trump administration reaffirm that commitment to deter any military attempt by China to seize the uninhabited islets, which Japan recently nationalized.
+According to NHK, Mattis reassured Abe that Article 5 applies to the Senkakus.
+He made the same reassurances during a chat with Foreign Minister Fumio Kishida later in the day, Kishida said.

 The retired four-star marine general is the first senior official from the Trump administration to make an overseas diplomatic trip.